“20 Minutes of New Thought (Mental Health Invention)” Pt. 2 - Friday, September 26, 2014, 9:14 PM (Age 24)

 AN EXCERPT FROM THE CHAPTER ENTITLED “IDEAS”

-At the end, a health meter of the cyberpatient they prescribed advice will be shown.
-Based upon that score a diagnosis for the user will be created.
+At the end, a health meter of the cyber patient to whom they prescribed advice will be shown.
+Based on that score, a diagnosis for the user will be created.
 Additionally, the patient's well being will be compared to that of other anonymous users to help guide sadistic and hazardous users to get help.
 People don't like being at the bottom of anything, but sometimes it takes that to show that something is really off.

 Previous